L'lerrét Jazelle Ailith, Communications Manager

 Asha Rosa Ransby-Sporn is a young, Black, (sometimes) sensitive dyke with strong opinions & a lot of love for her people.
 Originally from the Chicago area & currently residing in Harlem, NY, her journey from youth poet to prison abolitionist to student organizer has led her to her current role as National Organizing Co-Chair for BYP100.
 Hit her up at firstname.lastname@example.org.

-Fresco Steez is a young, Black feminist, queer, abolitionist freedom fighter from the southside of Chicago, she serves as the Minister of Culture and Digital Strategist for BYP100.
+Fresco Steez is a young, Black feminist, queer, abolitionist freedom fighter from the southside of Chicago, she serves as the Minister of Training and Culture for BYP100.
 Her greatest love is creating and designing, in her off time she studies aesthetic strategy, plans outfits, and cooks decadent meals.
 She is committed to a Black liberation experience that frees ALL Black people and follows in the Black radical traditions of our ancestors.
 Find the minister of culture on Instagram @thepalmtreepapi, you can also reach her at email@example.com.

 Nzinga West, Managing Director